 Uterine fibroids (leiomyomas) are common benign pelvic tumors that typically affect women of reproductive age.
 They are made up of smooth muscle cells located in the myometrium – the middle, muscular layer of the uterus.
-The nomenclature of urine fibroids is based on the location of the tumor in the uterus, such as intramural submucosal, intramural, and cervical.
+The nomenclature of urine fibroids is based on the tumor's location in the uterus, such as intramural submucosal, intramural, and cervical.

 Most cases of uterine fibroids are asymptomatic and detected incidentally on ultrasound.
-Women with large tumors may develop symptoms such as abnormal uterine bleeding, pelvic discomfort, and reproductive problems (infertility).
+Women with large tumors may develop abnormal uterine bleeding, pelvic discomfort, and reproductive problems (infertility).
 Postmenopausal women with new or enlarging pelvic masses that result in pelvic pain and bleeding should be evaluated to exclude malignant neoplasms such as sarcoma.
-Due to the importance of this condition, it is critical that patients understand its causes, symptoms, and treatment.
+Due to this condition's importance, patients must understand its causes, symptoms, and treatment.

 What Causes Uterine Fibroids?

-Uterine fibroids are benign smooth muscle tumors that are derived from cells of the middle, muscular layer of the uterus (myometrium).
-Theses tumors can be located in various layers of the uterus such as intramural, submucosal, subserosal, and cervical regions.
+Uterine fibroids are benign smooth muscle tumors derived from cells of the middle, muscular layer of the uterus (myometrium).
+These tumors can be located in various uterus layers, such as intramural, submucosal, subserosal, and cervical regions.

 The precise cause of uterine fibroid development is unclear.
 These tumors likely occur due to a combination of factors such as genetic predisposition, environmental factors, steroid hormones, and growth factors important in fibrosis (scar formation) and angiogenesis (blood vessel formation).

 Uterine fibroids are the most common pelvic tumor in women.
 These tumors are often evaluated in the primary care clinic and may require referral to a gynecology specialist.

 Symptoms and signs of uterine fibroids often include: